iam-py-test/GitHub-Red-Closed-Issues-Extension/README.md

-**Note: The offical version at https://github.com/Katsute/GitHub-Red-Issues should now be compatible with Firefox, so this fork is no longer needed**
+**Note: The offical version at https://github.com/Katsute/GitHub-Red-Issues should now be compatible with Firefox, so this fork is no longer needed.
+Please report issues to https://github.com/Katsute/GitHub-Red-Issues/issues**

 # GitHub Red Closed Issues Extension (Firefox port)